PTz0uAH/termuxified/packages/freepascal/fpc-3.2.2.arm-termux.deb/README.md

 Install to "$PREFIX/opt" manually via "dpkg -i fpc-3.2.2.arm-termux.deb" or semi-automatic via "pkg install fpc" "in either way you need to perform the following actions"
 - cd $PREFIX/opt
-- ./install_freepascal.sh
+- ./install_fpc.sh

 Hint: study "install_fpc.sh" and adapt "$HOME/.bashrc" to set PATH and EXPORTS for permanent availability of FreePascal.
-If you do not want to modify "$HOME/.bashrc" you can call "install_freepascal.sh" once if you want to use "fpc" in a new terminal window.
+If you do not want to modify "$HOME/.bashrc" you can call "install_fpc.sh" once if you want to use "fpc" in a new terminal window.
 Once the binaries are "first-time" installed consequently the "install_fpc.sh" just sets the environment.

 Removal: